 “I’ve seen countless special Porsches in my career, but nothing like this.
 I was very careful in examining the authenticity of the Type 64, no. 3 and its chassis.
 After spending many days with the car, I have found evidence that all key components of the cars are original as built in 1939/1940.
 This is the most historically significant of all Porsche cars and it is simply incredible to find the very first Porsche in this original condition.”

 The third Type 64 was retained as a personal family car and driven extensively by Ferry and Ferdinand Porsche.
 When the company was forced to relocate headquarters to Gmünd, Austria from 1944-1948, it was kept alongside the second Type 64 at the family estate in the picturesque lakeside town of Zell-am-See.
 No. 3 was the only example to survive the war, and Ferry Porsche himself applied the raised letters spelling out “PORSCHE” on the nose of the car when he had it registered in Austria under the new company name in 1946.

 In 1947, restoration work was commissioned by Porsche and completed by a young Pinin Farina in Turin, Italy.
 Nearly one year later, Porsche demonstrated the Type 356 roadster, no. 1, on public roads in Innsbruck, with the Type 64 by its side.
 Austrian privateer driver Otto Mathé completed demo laps in the Type 64 and fell in love, buying it from Porsche the following year.
 He enjoyed a successful racing career with the car in the 1950s—the very first to do so in a Porsche product—and kept it for 46 years until his death in 1995.

-A truly remarkable classic car that will no doubt fetch high numbers when the sale commences in Monterey 15 – 17 August this year.
+A truly remarkable classic car that is expected to bring more than $20,000,000 when the sale commences in Monterey 15 – 17 August this year.
 More information can be seen here.